WaveEngine/EvergineDocs/manual/platforms/index.md

-# Evergine platforms
+# Evergine Platforms

 ---

-This section documents the different platforms that Evergine can be deployed on.
+This section documents the different platforms on which Evergine can be deployed.

-## In this section
+## In This Section

 * Windows
 * [Web](web/index.md)